cpearce/OggIndex/README.txt

 To build on Linux you require the ogg, theora and vorbis libraries to be installed.
 Provided those libraries are installed, building the indexer should be as simple as running "build-indexer.sh".
-To build the validator run "build-validtor.sh".
+To build the validator run "build-validator.sh".
 If you have libkate installed, it will automatically build with kate support.

 BUILDING ON WINDOWS